Planning a weekend in Pigeon Forge, Tennessee? Read on for all the best things to do there!

 Before driving home to Memphis on our last day, we decided to take a slow drive through Smoky Mountains National Park on the Roaring Fork Motor Nature Trail.
 The beauty is absolutely stunning!

-We really enjoyed our short visit to Pigeon Forge.
+We really enjoyed our weekend in Pigeon Forge.
 We didn’t have time to get to Dollywood, but that will be on our next agenda.
 We’d love to go back because there’s so much to do in Pigeon Forge!